Józef Biss: Post-war trial, imprisonment

 In a robbery against a dairy in Dobrowice in June, Biss and partners stole 3 million Polish złoty (PLZ).
 In an October 23 robbery the same year, Biss and Cieśla, stole 110,000 PLZ from the register of the "Granit" government cooperative in Dzieszkowo.
 On November 11, Biss's associates Żmura and Cieśla attempted to rob a government cooperative in Opole but were captured by the Milicja Obywatelska.
 Biss went into hiding with the Kupiński family, but after Cieśla described Biss in his interrogation, Biss was arrested on January 25, 1951, and was shot in the lung while attempting to escape.
 He was then sentenced to 8 years in prison for the robberies.
 Biss testified in court that his motivation for the robberies was to help his friends who had been in prison, however, according to the interrogations, no such funds were transferred.
 The gang spent 550,000 PLZ on purchasing a passenger car which was used in the robberies, and the rest of the loot was allocated to their own expenses.
 In 1955, he was released on parole.

 In 1952, Polish authorities investigated Czesław Sputa and Roman Tworzydlo who were in Biss' unit.
 During their investigation they uncovered the Pawłokoma massacre and dug up one of the three mass graves in the village.
 Sputa and Tworzydlo were convicted for their participation in the massacre of Ukrainian civilians.
-However, despite the investigation and court proceedings proving beyond any doubt that he'd commanded the operation and personally oversaw the executions, Biss was not investigated or placed on trial.
+However, despite the investigation and court proceedings proving beyond any doubt that he had commanded the operation and personally oversaw the executions, Biss was not investigated or placed on trial.

 Death and legacy

 On September 30, 1977, Biss died in Opole.

-In 1991, at the request of his son, a court in Rzeszow vacated the charges of robbery against Biss on the basis that the robberies were carried out in connection with the anti-communist resistance.
-In 1992, the Rzeszow court ordered that compensation be paid to Biss's family and also cancelled the military court verdict from September 4, 1945.
+In 1991, at the request of his son, a court in Rzeszów vacated the charges of robbery against Biss on the basis that the robberies were carried out in connection with the anti-communist resistance.
+In 1992, the Rzeszów court ordered that compensation be paid to Biss's family and also cancelled the military court verdict from September 4, 1945.